prachishende007/Resume/README.md

 # 💼 Prachi Shende's Resume

 Welcome to my professional portfolio!
-This repository contains a copy of my resume and highlights of my skills, projects, and certifications in the field of **Artificial Intelligence**, **Full Stack Development**, and **Computer Vision**.
+This repository contains a copy of my resume and highlights of my skills, projects, and certifications in the field of **Artificial Intelligence**, **Machine Learning**, and **Computer Vision**.

 ---